 How it works...

 In step 1, you use the Add-PrinterDriver cmdlet to add the printer driver for the printer.
-In step 2, you obtain the printer details and in step 3, you update the printer to use the updated driver.
+In step 2, you obtain the printer details, and in step 3, you update the printer to use the updated driver.
 These steps produce no console output.

 In step 4, you use Get-Printer to observe that you have installed the updated driver for the SalesPrinter1 printer, which looks like this:

-Figure 11.10: Viewing updated printer drivere for SalesPrinter1
+Figure 11.10: Viewing updated printer driver for SalesPrinter1

 Insert image B42024_11_10.png

+There's more…

+As you see in this recipe, changing a printer driver straightforward – after you install a new printer driver, you use Set-Printer to inform Windows which driver it should use when printing to the printer..

 Printing a test page

-There are occasions when you may wish to print a test page on a printer; for example, after you change the toner or printer ink on a physical printer or after changing the print driver (as shown in the Changing printer drivers recipe).
+There are occasions when you may wish to print a test page on a printer; for example, after changing the toner or printer ink on a physical printer or after changing the print driver (as shown in the Changing printer drivers recipe).
 In those cases, the test page helps you to ensure that the printer is working properly.

-Getting Ready
+Getting ready

 This recipe uses the PSRV print server that you set up in the Installing and sharing printers recipe.